Eben60/YAArguParser.jl/docs/src/usage.md

 ## Specification

 We approximate the [Microsoft command-line syntax](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/command-line-syntax-key).
 Optional arguments are surrounded by square brackets, values are surrounded by angle brackets (chevrons), and mutually exclusive items are separated by a vertical bar.
-Simple!

 ## Usage

+Apart from these usage examples (you find the complete sources in the`./examples` folder), we suggest you also check the the testsuite `./test/runtests.jl` .

 ### Example 1 - common usage